meatball133/crystal/concepts-wip/basics/introduction.md

 Methods can have [arguments][arguments].
 Arguments are data that is passed to a method.
 To be able to give a method arguments, you must specify the name of the argument.
-In crystal should arguments be written in snake_case.
+In Crystal arguments should be written in snake_case.
 A method can have multiple arguments, but the arguments must be separated by a comma.

 ```crystal